david-abell/personal-portfolio/src/content/projects/gtfs-to-sqlite.md

 #### Impact of Cache size on memory usage

 Cache size effects how many database pages can be held in memory for an open database.
 Proper settings are dependent on your hardware or service.
-I did not play around with these settings in any great detail more than the obvious _works on my system_ and also, importantly, _works on my deployment_ and saved around 80 seconds at the expense of a noticeable increase in memory usage.
+I did not play around with these settings in any great detail more than the obvious _works on my system_ and also, importantly, _works on my deployment_.
+It saved around 80 seconds at the expense of a noticeable increase in memory usage.
 I'll leave any further explanation of the setting details to the [_official docs_](https://www.sqlite.org/pragma.html#pragma_cache_size).

 | Parser    | Pragma                | Max memory | total seconds |
 | --------- | --------------------- | ---------- | ------------- |